Fluorurine/ws2_AWS/content/2-EnviromentSetup/2-3DeployServerlessApp/_index.md

         }
         return error_
 ```
-This Python script take S3 location and Amazon Kendra index from our CloudFormation stack as enviroment variable.
+This Python script take **S3 bucket** location and **Amazon Kendra** index from our **CloudFormation** stack as enviroment variable.
 Depend on user input on main Lambda handler received event, it set the apporiate variable template for different LLM models (for simplicity this workshop will use simple login if statement).
 To generate an answer, it will retreive the instruction context of the prompt (prompt template - can be found at `prompt-engineering` directory at the project root path).
 Here is a example of a prompt template, the variable will be subsitute in:

  ```text
 Human: We are conducting a Generative AI workshop, please carefully construct your response for the question from the given context only - {context}.